OdoemeGoodness/OdoemeGoodness/README.md

 Hi, Goodness here.
-A web3 developer
+A web3 developer.
-Software Engineering aspirant
+Software Engineering aspirant.
 I’m looking to collaborate with experts to develop real-world solutions using blockchain and to access better opportunities in Tech.
 Reach me on Twitter via @GOdoeme